SiliconLabs/wiseconnect/examples/snippets/wlan/ap_throughput/readme.md

     ```
 ### Test the application

-### Instructions for Simplicity Studio IDE and Silicon Labs devices (SoC and NCP Modes)
+### Instructions for Simplicity Studio IDE and Silicon Labs Devices (SoC and NCP Modes)

 Refer to the instructions [here](https://docs.silabs.com/simplicity-studio-5-users-guide/5.8.2/ss-5-users-guide-building-and-flashing/building) to:

 - Build the application.
-- Flash, run and debug the application.
+- Flash, run, and debug the application.

   > **Note:** AP standalone mode does not support Tx aggregation.
-Rx aggregation is supported with Block acknowledgment (Block Ack) sessions.
+Rx aggregation is supported with block acknowledgment (Block Ack) sessions.
 This constraint will impact throughput, particularly in scenarios other than UDP Rx.

 ### Instructions for Keil IDE and STM32F411RE MCU

 - Build the application.
 - Set the Docklight up by connecting STM32's Serial COM port.
 This enables you to view the application prints.
-- Flash, run and debug the application.
+- Flash, run, and debug the application.

   > **Note:** The SiWx91x, which is configured as a UDP/TCP/TLS server/client, connects to the iPerf server/client and sends/receives data for configured intervals.
-While module is transmitting/receiving the data, application prints the throughput numbers in serial console.
+While the module is transmitting/receiving the data, the application prints the throughput numbers in the serial console.

   ![Application_Prints](resources/readme/output_soc.png)